topshell-language/topshell/README.md

 ```

 Imported files such as `Matrix.js` must be annotated with TopShell types.
 Please see the modules in `core/...` for examples.

+# Getting help

+You're encouraged to [create an issue](https://github.com/Ahnfelt/topshell/issues/new) if you have a question about TopShell.